dmthomson/linux-ssh-mcp/README.md

 - **Input Sanitization:** Implement stricter validation and sanitization for command inputs if you plan to extend this to untrusted or external users.

-## 🔍 How is this different from `xkiranj/linux-command-mcp`?

-While both projects aim to enable AI interaction with Linux commands via MCP, Linux SSH MCP AI offers distinct advantages and different focuses:

 - **Language &amp; SSH Integration:**

 **Linux SSH MCP AI:** Uses **Python** and the robust `paramiko` library to establish **direct SSH connections from the MCP server** to any specified Linux VM.
 This makes it ideal for true remote administration.